Our program is designed for you to spend time in six different ways:

 -Must express interest and have a work history of investing and building into 17-21 years old

--Must have previous International Travel experience or experiencing hosting foreigners.
+-Must have previous international travel experience or experience in hosting foreigners.

 -Must submit resume and cover letter to apply to work.